HOW TO SEE IF A SONG IS COPYRIGHTED?

 We recommend you to visit the website and take a look at all the royalty-free music that Audiio offers you.

-In case you like the service and want to get this platform as your musical ally, you can get a discount of 10% on any of their plans by clicking on the following button.
+In case you like the service and want to count on this platform as your music ally, you can get a 70% discount on the first year subscription when paying for the Audiio Pro licence by clicking on the button below.

 Music copyright is an element that you should not overlook under any circumstances if you do not want to face serious legal problems or huge financial penalties.